sonrabakarim/barlkk/_posts/2015-08-04-awesome-react-boilerplates.md

 Here's an [example photo sharing application starter](https://github.com/jhabdas/12roads) I spiked on using an earlier version of this kit when it was still called **react-production-starter**.

+And here's another app using Razzle with MUI, Express and more shared in the comment thread: [kireerik/razzle-material-ui-styled-example](https://github.com/kireerik/razzle-material-ui-styled-example).

 **[https://github.com/mikechabot/react-boilerplate](react-boilerplate)**
 <br>Brands itself as <q>A slightly opinionated yet dead simple boilerplate for ReactJS and Webpack 2</q> and was submitted by its author [in the comments](#comment-3296221301) section below.
 It's being lifted near the top of this list because it's fresh, it's young and it needs your attention to help it flourish.